smit25/Paraphrase-Generation/README.md

 This command will tell you where you can see your logs on browser, commonly it is `localhost:6006` but you can change it using `--port` argument in above command.

 ### Modification Introduced
 1. Proper Noun Segregation: All proper nouns (pos_tag = ‘PPN’) in the sentence are stored locally and replaced with ‘UNK’.
-After the paraphrase for the sentence is generated, the ‘UNK’ are replaced with the original words
+After the paraphrase for the sentence is generated, the ‘UNK’ are replaced with the original words.
 2.Expansion of the Bag of Words: Originally, NLTK corpus was used to make the BOW, but limitations of Google Colab (tensor memory issue) made it redundant, hence words from Project Gutenberg were used to expand the BOW.